bb-wg02/cal-cap/README.md

 > Try Dulcolax Chewy Fruit Bites for fast and gentle constipation relief in as little as 30 minutes.
 Making **[00:36:15.716]**

 ### The most central table in the project is the **llm_predictions** table.
-It holds the the prediction output from chatgpt API about whether the text is a commercial or sports broadcast.
+It holds the prediction output from chatgpt API about whether the text is a commercial or sports broadcast.

 It also holds the statistics about the text block that we use to try to improve the chatgpt prediction using other ML Modeling techniques.
 The most important columns are:
 - response_classification_c: Stage 1 prediction - values 0 for 'Sports Broadcast' and 1 for 'Commercial'